dh-experiments/ramblings/SpecWriting.md

 * What happens when I leave?
 * What are the adjacent pages?

+**Example:** *If a new uploader creates posts that are structured differently, will the pre-existing post page still work?*

 ##Dependencies

 What is necessary are needs to be done first before work can even be started on this feature?